Joey Meneses Preview, Player Props: Nationals vs. Phillies

 Joey Meneses At The Plate

-- Among qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 82nd and he is 91st in slugging.
+- Among qualifying batters in baseball, he ranks 23rd in batting average, 81st in on-base percentage, and 93rd in slugging.

-- Meneses has picked up a hit in 70.4% of his 115 games this year, with at least two hits in 30.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.